barryclark/jekyll-now/_posts/2016-08-12-SummerInterships.md

 {:.center}
 ![Screenshot of the app](/images/screenshot1.jpg){:style="margin:auto"}

 The developing process whas a little bit tricky for us, because it was the first time we used Meteor to develop web apps.
+But, in the end, we proved that nothing is impossible, and if you truly want, you can learn new things anytime.